Canon 1300D vs G9X Mark II

-Reasons to prefer the Canon PowerShot G9 X Mark II:
+Arguments in favor of the Canon PowerShot G9 X Mark II:

 - More detail: Has more megapixels (20 vs 17.9MP), which boosts linear resolution by 6%.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).